-Pierce Atwood is the only firm in Maine to receive number one rankings in all six practice areas evaluated in the state and the only Maine-based law firm with lawyers ranked in Chambers’ Global Guide: Randy Rich for Energy & Natural Resources, and Robert Stier for his IP work in Sweden.
+Pierce Atwood continues to be the only firm in Maine to receive number one rankings in all six practice areas evaluated in the state and the only Maine-based law firm with lawyers ranked in Chambers’ Global Guide: Randy Rich for Energy & Natural Resources, and Robert Stier for his IP work in Sweden.

 Pierce Atwood is also the only Maine firm included in Band 1 for environmental law, and new in 2018, the only Maine firm in Band 1 for Litigation: General Commercial.
 According to Chambers, Band 1, the highest ranking available, indicates that the firm has the “technical legal ability, professional conduct, client service, commercial astuteness, diligence, commitment, and other qualities most valued by the client.”

 These new and improving recognitions point to our continued growth and strong regional presence throughout the Northeast.

-Corporate/M&A – Maine (Band 1): An “Outstanding group, widely regarded for its advice and representation on a range of issues, including debtor and creditor rights, alongside corporate formation and governance concerns.
+Corporate/M&A – Maine (Band 1): An “Outstanding group, highly regarded for its advice and representation on a range of issues, including debtor and creditor rights, alongside corporate formation and governance concerns.
 Specialties include complex M&A transactions, venture capital financings and public offerings, as well as bankruptcy and tax matters.”
 Chambers sources state, “Pierce Atwood is an excellent firm to work with, as they have resources available in-house to accommodate the needs of a business across the board.”
 Other sources praises the firm’s client focus and ability to manage expectations, adding “the work product has been outstanding.”

 Energy & Natural Resources – Maine (Band 1): “A distinguished group providing counsel on a wide variety of energy matters, notably regulatory and compliance advice, energy infrastructure development and domestic and cross-border transactional work.
 Acts for a diverse roster of clients including utilities, buyers and sellers of energy, renewable energy companies and financial institutions.”
 Chambers sources say, "Whenever I have an issue, they’re my first go-to call.”
 “I am very impressed with them and their capabilities.
 I’d recommend them to anyone and, in fact, I have.”

-Environment – Maine (Band 1): The group is known as the “preeminent environmental practice skilled in handling a broad range of environmental law work, offering strength in areas such as renewable energy projects, licensing issues, and regulatory matters, including administrative and judicial appeals.
+Environment – Maine (Band 1): The group is known as the “market-leading practice with excellent skills in a broad range of environmental law work, offering strength in areas such as renewable energy projects, licensing issues, and regulatory matters, including administrative and judicial appeals.
 Enjoys a fine track record for its work on land use issues and toxic tort matters.”
-Chambers sources say, "Pierce Atwood has worked efficiently to highlight possible issues and to provide very clear and actionable recommendations."
+Chambers sources say, "Their client focus and attention is superb, and the work product has been outstanding.”

 Labor & Employment – Maine (Band 1): Called an “outstanding practice with expertise across the spectrum of labor and employment matters.
 Highly adept in traditional labor issues, including unfair labor practice claims and collective bargaining.
 Also regularly in demand for its expertise in employee benefits with expertise in matters including ERISA, HIPAA and health and welfare plans, as well as possessing particular strength in immigration.
 Sought for guidance on producing handbooks and policies, and called in to advise on internal investigations.
 Represents a fine choice of firm for clients in the education, healthcare, manufacturing and technology sectors.”
 Chambers sources state, "I would definitely recommend the firm.
 They're very well connected in Maine and know all of the players and judges, as well as the nuances of Maine law."
 “They have a really good group of solid lawyers who provide great service to their clients."

 Real Estate – Maine (Band 1): The team “maintains an excellent reputation in the real estate market, with substantial strength across acquisition, leasing, financing, and development work.
 Also routinely sought after for its counsel on land use and title matters.
 Offers strengths across a wide range of sectors, including education, healthcare and energy.”
 “Chambers sources state, "They’ve got an incredible culture, and that spills over into the way they represent clients and handle matters.”
 “They’re responsive and very conscientious about keeping the end result in mind."

 Litigation: General Commercial – Rhode Island (Band 2): Called “An excellent litigation group acting for both plaintiff and defendant clients.
 Cases cover a range of areas, including product liability, ERISA, UCC litigation and IP.
 Noted for its capabilities in class action matters.
 Maintains an excellent reputation for its expertise in construction-related litigation.
-Chambers sources state, "They’ve been excellent, especially in construction litigation.
-Good guidance and good support.”
+Chambers sources state, "The team is practically unstoppable; their combination of construction, engineering, and litigation expertise is phenomenal.”